PAYING TRAFFIC E-CHALLAN IN CHENNAI – STEP BY STEP GUIDE

 Stopping on the Zebra crossing: The Zebra crossing lines are designed for people to cross the streets safely.
-If a vehicle is caught stopping on the Zebra crossing, the owner of the vehicle will have to pay Rs.
+If a vehicle stops on the Zebra crossing, then the owner of the vehicle will have to pay Rs.
 300 to Rs.
 600 as a penalty.

 Driving a 2-wheeler without a helmet: A fine of Rs.
 100 to Rs.
 300 shall be levied on a driver who does not wear a helmet while driving a 2-wheeler.

-WHAT IS AN E-CHALLAN AND HOW IT WORKS?
+WHAT IS AN E-CHALLAN IN CHENNAI AND HOW IT WORKS?

 The e-Challan system first came into being in October 2013.
-The paper challan system has been replaced, used to impose fines on law breakers on the roads.
+The paper challan system is used to impose fines on lawbreakers on the roads.
 It operates by integrating cutting-edge technologies with the city services’ traffic police.
 The ANPR camera records a violation and sends a screen recording to the nearest police room.
-A monitor is then prepared in the control room to receive the violation and all the information.
-The receipt is also sent an instant payment bar code and payment connection.
-Both control room servers provide connections to RTO servers and NIC servers so that all suspects are informed.
-The receipt will then be sent to the mobile number registered with these servers.
+A monitor is then prepared in the control room to receive the violation and the information.
+The receipt is also sent with an instant payment bar code and payment connection.
+Both control room servers provide connections to RTO servers and NIC servers so that inform all suspects.
+The receipt will send to the mobile number registered with these servers.
 An offender can make the payment for the e-Challan through the link sent on their mobile, through the Post Office, or through any of the websites that allow payments for e-Challans.